zebengberg/lake-monster/README.md

 ### Parameters

+What does the network depend on?
+What does just the environment depend on??

 There are a number of hyperparameters involved in both the environment specification as well as the DQN agent's network.
 We describe significant parameters affecting agent performance here.

 - `num_actions` -- the number of possible directions the agent can move within the environment